bens4lsu/theskinny-publish/Content/blog2/stuff-white-people-like.md

 </tr><tr>
 	<td>I'm not sure how it took them to #93 to get to this one.

-	"If you let them continue talking to you they are likely to spend hours talking to you about bands youâ€™ve never heard of and providing you with a weekly mix CD of rarities that you do not want."
+	"If you let them continue talking to you they are likely to spend hours talking to you about bands you've never heard of and providing you with a weekly mix CD of rarities that you do not want."
 	<br/><br/>
 	</td>
 </tr>